material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 Good systems of fulfillment will carefully balance runtime performance, power consumption, and event coordination.

-We'll explore one particular implementation of a fulfillment system in the chapter on [Runtimes](runtimes.md).

 ## Examples of this pattern

 Most platforms have an implementation of this pattern for Tween animations.
 Few platforms, however, have implemented this pattern for other Primitives types.